 The Institute for Interactive Media & Learning (IML) is the academic development unit of the university.
 It is in the division of the Deputy Vice-Chancellor (Education and Students) and comprises these areas of support:

-The Teaching and Learning group is made up of seven academic staff, each with a faculty liaison role and other roles, such as including strategic project work and teaching in graduate certificate and foundations programs.
+The Learning and Teaching group is made up of six academic staff, each with a faculty liaison role and other roles, such as including strategic project work and teaching in graduate certificate and foundations programs.

 Assessment of student learning: Peter Kandlbinder

 General teaching and learning development including new staff program, Graduate Certificate in Higher Education Teaching and Learning (GradCertHed): Peter Kandlbinder

 Teaching for learning.futures program: Jan McLean

 Faculty of Arts and Social Sciences: Peter Kandlbinder

 Faculty of Design, Architecture and Building: Katrina Waite

 Faculty of Engineering and Information Technology: Franziska Trede

 Faculty of Health & Graduate School of Health: Jan McLean